 Table 2.
-Comparison of MRD assessment methods 5-7,10,15,16,20
+Comparison of MRD Assessment Methods^{5-7,10,15,16,20}

-Multing war atom Flow Molecular methods Cytometry (MFC) RQ-PCR NGS (VDJ sequencing) Availability Widely available Widely available One platform/company available for MRD analysis (ClonoSEQ®) Sensitivity 10 -4 to 10 -5 ~10 -5 ~10 -6 Applicability Nearly 100% Only in cases with well-defined translocation or mutation (e.g., BCR-ABL1) FDA-cleared for use in ALL, MM and CLL Sampling Requires fresh sample (viable cells), analyzed within 24-48h of sampling Both fresh and stored samples can be used Both fresh and stored samples can be used Diagnostic sample needed?
+Multiparameter Flow Molecular methods Cytometry (MFC) RQ-PCR NGS (VDJ sequencing) Availability Widely available Widely available One platform/company available for MRD analysis (ClonoSEQ®) Sensitivity 10 -4 to 10 -5 ~10-5 ~10-6 Applicability Nearly 100% Only in cases with well-defined translocation or mutation (e.g., BCR-ABL1) FDA-cleared for use in ALL, MM and CLL Sampling Requires fresh sample (viable cells), analyzed within 24-48h of sampling Both fresh and stored samples can be used Both fresh and stored samples can be used Diagnostic sample needed?
 Yes for LAIP approach, not necessarily needed for DfN No, but does require knowledge of the genetic aberration being tracked Yes, requires sample with detectable disease to characterize clones for analysis Other information provided?
 Assessment of BM sample can get information about WBC subsets and distribution No other information available Provides information about Ig/TCR gene repertoire Standardized?
-No For some malignancies FDA-cleared NGS assay for MRD analysis in B-cell ALL [B-ALL], MM, and chronic lymphocytic leukemia (CLL) Results available Within a few hours Usually within 1 week Usually 2 weeks Potential limitations Lack of standardization Significant technical expertise required Risk of immunophenotypic shift can lead to false negatives in LAIP approach Limited to patients with well-defined genetic aberrations Expensive
+No For some malignancies FDA-cleared NGS assay for MRD analysis in B-cell ALL [B-ALL], MM, and chronic lymphocytic leukemia (CLL) Results available Within a few hours Usually within 1 week Usually 2 weeks Potential limitations Lack of standardization Significant technical expertise required Risk of immunophenotypic shift can lead to false negatives in LAIP approach Limited to patients with well-defined genetic aberrations • Expensive

-Information provided here applies to standard RQ-PCR (not ASO-RQ-PCR) DfN: "Different from normal"; LAIP: leukemia-associated immunophenotype
+^{} Information provided here applies to standard RQ-PCR (not ASO-RQ-PCR).

+DfN: "Different from normal"; LAIP: leukemia-associated immunophenotype

-Putting MRD assessment into context
+Putting MRD Assessment into Context

 Because the various methods of MRD assessment differ in sensitivity, a status of "MRD negative" is not universal.
-Communication of MRD status should be qualified using sensitivity thresholds (e.g., "MRD less than 10-5"), particularly as more sensitive methods of MRD quantification reach routine clinical practice.1 The method and timing of MRD assessment are also important factors to consider.
+Communication of MRD status should be qualified using sensitivity thresholds (e.g., "MRD less than 10"5), particularly as more sensitive methods of MRD quantification reach routine clinical practice.
+The method and timing of MRD assessment are also important factors to consider.

-It is generally accepted that a finding of "MRD negativity" with a detection sensitivity of 10-4 accurately predicts outcomes in leukemia cases.^{5,21,22}
+It is generally accepted that a finding of "MRD negativity" with a detection sensitivity of 10-4 accurately predicts outcomes in leukemia. ^{5,21,22} However, when available, the most sensitive assay available (e.g. NGS-based MRD in B-cell ALL) is usually preferred in order to provide the most precise assessment and quantification of MRD.

 For multiple myeloma, current methods of MRD assessment provide a sensitivity of at least 10-5, and are fast approaching 10-6.
-The clinical utility of assessing MRD to a threshold of 10-6 is still being investigated, although several studies have shown the utility of this approach.^{41,42,43,44} The ability to detect 1 cancer cell in a million nucleated cells may allow for earlier detection of impending relapse, permitting salvage therapy before hematologic relapse is evident.
-It may also permit the use of PB for MRD assessment.^{1,16}
+The clinical utility of assessing MRD to a threshold of 10-6 is still being investigated, although several studies have shown the utility of this approach. ^{41,42,43,44} The ability to detect 1 cancer cell in a million nucleated cells may allow for earlier detection of impending relapse, permitting salvage therapy before hematologic relapse is evident.
+It may also permit the use of PB for MRD assessment. ^{1,16}